-The system is remote controlled which allows you to select any area you want to be cleaned first.
+The system is remote controlled, which allows you to select any area you want to be cleaned first.
 These cleaners are time-efficient and can self-navigate automatically.
 The filter cartridges of the cleaner come with an inbuilt cleaning filter that eases the pressure on the main pump and filtration systems of your pool.

-These cleaners also come with specific features depending on the kind of cleaning that you want and the unit you buy such as algae removal, wall cleaning, dirt control, and surface cleaning.
+These cleaners also come with specific features depending on the kind of cleaning that you want and the unit you buy, such as algae removal, wall cleaning, dirt control, and surface cleaning.

 Although these cleaners are a bit expensive, they generally prove to be much time and energy-efficient for the maintenance of your pool, in the long run.

-However, these cleaners have filter limitation since they don’t have a separate filter and deplete the suction of the pool’s main pump and use the pool’s filtration to clean out the water.
+However, these cleaners have filter limitations since they don’t have a separate filter and deplete the suction of the pool’s main pump and use the pool’s filtration to clean out the water.
 Although the cost of repair and parts replacement is minimal for these cleaners, the overall electricity cost will rise due to the pressure put on the main pump and filter system.